davan690/jomuller.github.io/_posts/2016-12-11-data_science_pet_project.md

 ---
 layout: post
-title:  "Pet projet: another step to learn data science"
+title:  "Pet projet: an other step to learn data science"
 date: 2016-12-18
 categories:
     - Data-Science